pingcap/community/architecture/README.md

 #### Responsibilities and Privileges

-- Develop and approve technical design and decisions for TiKV projects
+- Develop and approve technical design and decisions for TIDB projects
 - Set the technical directions and priorities for SIG projects
 - Participate in product releases and roadmap development of the project
 - Continuously contribute to the project by mentoring Reviewers and Committers